tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 I'll let the pictures tell most of the stories but a few general thoughts:

-- Bonefish have a cool latin name: *abula vulpes* means silver fox.
+- Bonefish have a cool scientific name: *abula vulpes* means silver fox.
 They also have a cooler nickname: "ghost of the flats".

-- In the world of saltwater fly fishing, the "big three" are tarpon, permit, and bonefish.
-Tarpon are the most iconic because of how photogenic they are; they're huge and they tend to leap out of the water.
-Basically, they're giant sardines with funny looking mouths.
-Permit are the least fish-looking fish of the three.
-They look like what you would end up with if you took a normal fish and smooshed it into a rhombus.
-What makes them more unique is that they're notoriously hard to catch.
-It's common to go searching for one all day and then have the only fish you find shrug your fly pff after making a perfect cast.

 - I went down a Youtube spiral when we were close to leaving for the trip.
 The highlights were these two videos Yeti made on [giant trevally in the Seychelles](https://www.youtube.com/watch?v=MNfBHLp_FKg) and [tarpon in Florida](https://www.youtube.com/watch?v=FZoMPciCciY).
 There's also [this gem](https://www.youtube.com/watch?v=IYq7i4u3XBA).